nico3333fr/CSP-useful/README.md

 ## What CSP is really good for

+### In development

-In development: I use CSP to clean up some bad old contents (with inline-styles for example).
+I use __CSP to clean up some bad old contents__ (with inline-styles for example).

 1. Just activate CSP on a site with a report-uri
 2. Ask your boss/collegue to browse the website
+3. All notifications will come without doing anything (yes, I'm lazy)
-3. Yay, you know where you have to make some cleanup
+4. Yay, you know where you have to make some cleanup

-Moreother, if you don't have the time to clean it, setting up CSP policy will avoid bad old styles from breaking the nice new design.
+Moreother, if you don't have the time to clean it, setting up CSP policy will avoid bad old styles from breaking the nice/clean new design.

+### Progressive enhancement and orthogonality

+As far as I can see, using CSP on my jQuery plugins helped me a lot to design them without inline styles/js.
+See for example: http://a11y.nicolas-hoffmann.net/

+So it is a great help for progressive enhancement, orthogonality and clean front-end.

 ## About plugins

 JS/jQuery plugins should provide the CSP requirements they need to work (especially inline-styles or inline-js), so:

-- we will know
+- we will know what they need instead of having to discover it
 - we would be able to choose a plugin based on its capability to respect orthogonality (see http://openweb.eu.org/articles/orthogonality-with-css)